 Tip 2) Research Therapy Types and Therapists in your coverage or region.

 Finding a good therapist can be challenging.
 To start, do some research on the therapists in your area.
-The internet is your friend here, and Psychology Today has a pretty good database and is one resource I have used in the past four years.
+The internet is your friend here, and Psychology Today has a pretty good database.
 At this point, the idea is to understand some general areas of practice so you can schedule an appointment.
 Write down at least three offices or therapists to call.
 There can be waitlists or appointments that are weeks out, and having a few options will be helpful.

 If you’d like to explore the process of selecting a therapist, there’s a post about it here.